 American Designs features customized historical American documents like the Declaration of Independence, Constitution and Bill of Rights—all framed.
-It also features a customized three-page document containing all 17 constitutional amendments that followed the Bill of Rights including the abolition of slavery, women's suffrage, presidential term limits, the reduction of the voting age to 18, and so on.
+It also features a customized three-page document containing all 17 constitutional amendments that followed the Bill of Rights including the abolition of slavery, women's suffrage, presidential term limits, the reduction in voting age to 18, and so on.

 So in what sense are these documents customized?
-The answer is they contain the exact same words, punctuation, etc., as the original documents, but instead of 18th-century calligraphy, they feature, for the most part, a modern font.
+The answer is they contain the exact same words, punctuation, etc., as the original documents, but instead of 18th-century cursive writing, they feature, for the most part, a modern font.
 So they're designed to hang on the wall and look nice just like traditional replicas, but these are much easier to read.

-With that in mind, we carefully set out to develop a set of products that we felt were not only attractive and mirrored the look of the originals, but could also bring these words to life, make them more visible, more readily accessible, more legible.
+With that in mind, we carefully set out to develop a set of products that we felt were not only attractive and mirrored the look of the originals, but could bring these words to life, make them more visible, more readily accessible, more legible.
 We hope we succeeded.

 To be sure, our country has its flaws and imperfections.
 So too did its Founding Fathers, and so too do we its current citizens.
 But like many who have gone before, we still feel it is the greatest nation on earth and still worth standing up and fighting for—perhaps now more than ever.
 To that end, we hope you will enjoy and be inspired by this customized set of historical American documents.